Updated: January 19, 2019

 This is also something that cannot be hidden from the military.
 What happens is, the Army will run a background check on any new candidate as well as running periodic background checks on existing personnel, especially when an upgraded security clearance is requested.
 Even if you are able to get a waiver from the recruiter or are not dismissed from the service, you may find yourself unable to get promoted due to “questionable moral character” or the inability to obtain a higher security clearance (if the promotion requires a level of clearance you are now ineligible for).

-Please take advantage of our free online DUI arrest review so we can provide you with case-specific defense options and legal advice to win before a dishonorable discharge takes effect.
+Please take advantage of our free online DUI arrest review so we can provide you with case-specific defense options and legal advice how to beat a DUI in the Army before a dishonorable discharge possibility ever happens.

 - Do You Go to Jail for a DUI, DWI? - March 19, 2019